On operator algebras associated with monomial ideals in noncommuting variables: Introduction

-A main obstacle so far is the lack of a universal property for the concrete algebras of subproduct systems that could act in analogy to the theory of C*-correspondences.
+A main obstacle so far in the category of subproduct systems is the lack of a universal property for the concretely defined Toeplitz and Cuntz algebras, that could act in analogy to the theory of C*-correspondences.
 For example Katsoulis and Kribs \cite{KatKri06} use such results of Katsura \cite{Kat04} to obtain that the C*-envelope (in the sense of Arveson \cite{Arv69}) of the tensor algebra of a C*-correspondence is its Cuntz-Pimsner algebra.
-Such a result is known only in some cases of product systems, e.g. \cite{DFK14}, and does not hold for subproduct systems.
+Such a result is known only in some cases for product systems, e.g. \cite{DFK14}, and does not hold for subproduct systems.
 In fact, until recently all examples indicated that the C*-envelope of the tensor algebra of a subproduct system could be either its Toeplitz algebra or its Cuntz algebra.
 In the course of writing this paper we were informed by Dor-On and Markiewicz that they discovered a subclass for which there may be several possibilities between the Toeplitz and the Cuntz algebras \cite{DorMar15}.
 The on-going program asks for properties that control such behaviour and includes a number of further questions about: (a) nuclearity, exactness, ideal structure, KMS structure for the C*-algebras, and (b) boundary representations, hyperrigidity, (hyper)reflexivity for the tensor algebras.
 A unified treatment for all the aforementioned objects cannot be proposed at this moment.
 Our study on monomial ideals should be seen as one more step in this larger program.